 When the button is loaded on the web, it immediately checks to see if the user has authorized the application.
 This check is called "immediate mode" and if successful, the Google servers return an access token and pass a new authorization result object to the callback.
 If the button cannot make an immediate-mode authorization, the user must click the sign-in button to trigger the access flow.

 To enable cross-platform single sign-on:

-- The Android and web app must be registered in the same Google API console project.
+- The Android and web app must be registered in the same Google Developers Console project.

 - The requested scopes on each platform must match the scopes from other platforms.

 Cross-platform single sign-on works for the user when the following requirements are met: